Tonny-Blair-Daniel/product_preview_page/README.md

 ### What I learned

-- I learnt how to use include images for different screen sizes.
+- I learnt how to include images for different screen sizes using the picture element of HTML.

 ```html
 <picture>